Food Safety Outreach Competitive Grants Program Released

 Pilot Projects will support the development and implementation of new and potentially high-risk, high-impact food safety education and outreach in local communities.
 Pilot Projects may target non-traditional, niche, or hard-to-reach audiences and the duration of the project must not exceed one year.
 Community Outreach Projects will support the growth and expansion of already-existing food safety education and outreach currently offered in local communities, and the duration of the project must not exceed two years.
 Multistate Education and Training Projects will support the development and implementation of multi-county, state-wide, or multi-state food safety education and outreach where there are common food safety concerns, but the counties and states are not necessarily located within the same regions.
 For example, this would support a project where collaborators are located in California, Arizona, and Florida.
 The duration of the project must not exceed three years.

-Morrison doesn’t have current capacity to accept any additional grant clients for this program; however, should you have questions, please contact Toni Scott at firstname.lastname@example.org or 530-893-4764, ext.
-205. You may also reach out to any member of the Morrison team if you have any questions.
+Morrison doesn’t have current capacity to accept any additional grant clients for this program; however, should you have questions, please contact the Morrison Grants Team by email at firstname.lastname@example.org or call us at 530-893-4764.